takuya/php-proc_open-wrapper/README.md

 ```
 ## wait() is not always needed.
-read output will be Blocked by OS. `Proc#wait` is not always needed.
+read output will be Blocked by OS until process end. `Proc#wait` is not always needed.
 ```php
 <?php
 $proc = new ProcOpen(['cat','/etc/passwd']);